andrada0410/FlashcardsApp/README.md

 Generate smart flashcards from PDF files using AI.

-Upload a document and instantly get study-ready flashcards — perfect for exams, summaries, and fast learning.
+Upload a document and instantly get study-ready flashcards — perfect for exams, summaries and fast learning.

 ---